wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 Options
 -------

-There is many options to configure the decoders:
+There are many options to configure the decoders:

 - `decoder`_
 - `parent`_